About

 Let me be blunt: This site is probably not for you.
-Most people find comfort in boring lives; this site is for the minority genetically disposed for adventure.
+Most people find comfort in boring lives; this site is for the minority pre-disposed for adventure.
 Most people believe that hard work is a virtue; this site is for those the minority who understand that there’s no such thing as a work horse, let alone a work human.
-Most people believe that happiness is something bestowed upon us by religion and eternal and ethereal quests; this site is for the minority who understand that science can teach us how to be superhumans with the best lifestyle on earth.
+Most people believe that happiness is something bestowed upon us by religion and eternal and ethereal quests; this site is for the minority who understand that humans in wild conditions have been flourishing for hundreds of thousands of years.

 The Paleo Diet Meets Paleo Psychology